google/skia/modules/canvaskit/npm_build/README.md

 See `example.html` and `node.example.js` for demos of how to use the core API.

-See `extra.html` for some optional add-ins like an animation player (Skottie) and a particles system.
+See `extra.html` for some optional add-ins like an animation player (Skottie).

 See `types/index.d.ts` for a typescript definition file that contains all the APIs and some documentation about them.